Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Acknowledgment

 \section{Acknowledgment}

-The authors thank S. Willitsch, D.~Alf\`e, and A.~Tkatchenko for suggesting cis-trans isomerism, Quantum Monte Carlo calculations, and discussions, respectively.
+The authors thank S. Willitsch, D.~Alf\`e, M. Schwilk, and A.~Tkatchenko for suggesting cis-trans isomerism, Quantum Monte Carlo calculations, CCSD(T)-F12 calculations, and discussions, respectively.
 O.A.v.L. acknowledges funding from the Swiss National Science foundation (No.~PP00P2\_138932, 310030\_160067).
 This research was partly supported by the NCCR MARVEL, funded by the Swiss National Science Foundation.
 Some calculations were performed at sciCORE (http://scicore.unibas.ch/) scientific computing core facility at University of Basel.